unixorn/awesome-zsh-plugins/README.md

 * [geometry](https://github.com/geometry-zsh/geometry) - A minimal ZSH theme based on Avit and Pure that displays a lot of git information and is composable and customizable.
 * [geometryHostInfo](https://github.com/Fuzen-py/GeometryHostInfo) Adds host info to the [geometry](https://github.com/frmendes/geometry) theme.
 * [girazz](https://github.com/mdentremont/girazz) - A modification to the gnzh theme which adds VI mode to the right prompt.
+* [git-prompt](https://github.com/olivierverdier/zsh-git-prompt) - Displays information about the current git repository.
+In particular the branch name, difference with remote branch, number of files staged, changed, etc.
 * [gitsome](https://github.com/mtully/gitsome) - Super simple prompt with git info, optimized for the [Flat Terminal](https://github.com/ahmetsulek/flat-terminal) color scheme.
 * [gitster](https://github.com/shashankmehta/dotfiles/blob/master/thesetup/zsh/.oh-my-zsh/custom/themes/gitster.zsh-theme) - When in a git repo, it shows the location from the git's root folder.
 When not in a git repo, it shows the path relative to home, `~`.
 * [glimmer](https://github.com/martnu/glimmer) - Includes git branch, time and user@host.